Guide

 OCPP 2.0.1

-OCPP 2.0.1 is the latest version of the protocol, launched in 2019.
+OCPP 2.0.1 was released in 2019.
 Its primary objective is to resolve bugs and inconsistencies in OCPP 2.0 while providing more clarity on specific aspects of the protocol.
-In terms of how OCPP 2.0 followed by 2.0.1 have changed compared to OCPP 1.6, there have been some major changes:
+Compared to OCPP 1.6, OCPP 2.0 and 2.0.1 introduce several major changes:

 Device Management

-Charge point operators who manage complex, multi-vendor (DC)charging networks have been anticipating the device management feature.
-It provides detailed information regarding charging stations to the software management platform, enhances charger visibility and makes it easier to operate and maintain the chargers in your network.
+This feature was highly anticipated by Charge Point Operators who manage complex, multi-vendor (DC) charging networks.
+It provides detailed information regarding charging stations to the software management platform, enhances charger visibility, and makes it easier to operate and maintain the chargers in your network.

 Improved Transaction handling